 Day 1: Auckland City (City tour)

 In the morning experience the real Middle-earth with a visit to the Hobbiton Movie Set, featured in Lord of the Rings and The Hobbit films.
-Your guided tour starts with a drive through our picturesque 1,250 acre sheep farm with spectacular views across to the Kaimai Ranges.
-Take a look at Bag End, where Froddo and Bilbo’s adventures began.
+Your guided tour starts with a drive through the picturesque 1,250 acre sheep farm with spectacular views across to the Kaimai Ranges.
+Take a look at Bag End, where Frodo and Bilbo’s adventures began.
 Get lost among the hobbit holes and visit the Green Dragon Inn, the Mill and the Party Tree.
 Listen to spell-binding tales of how Hobbiton came to be.
 In the afternoon we reach the geothermal Capital of Rotorua.
-Before midday you take a journey through a world of unique thermal formations at Wait-o-tapu Thermal Wonderland.
+Before midday you take a journey through a world of unique thermal formations at Wai-o-tapu Thermal Wonderland.
 View the fascinating 'Champagne Pool' and experience the panorama of vividly colourful hot and cold pools, steaming fumaroles and hot boiling mud pools.
-You arrive in Rotorua by midday.
 In the evening “Mitai” will give you an authentic introduction to Maori culture leaving you amazed and in awe.
-Enter the world of Mitai.
-Be enthralled by the natural bush setting, see warriors in traditional dress paddle an ancient warrior canoe (waka) down the Wai-o-whiro stream, and don’t miss your only opportunity in the Rotorua area to see glow worms in their natural habitat.
+Be enthralled by the natural bush setting, see warriors in traditional dress, paddle an ancient warrior canoe (waka) down the Wai-o-whiro stream, and don’t miss your only opportunity in the Rotorua area to see glow worms in their natural habitat.
 Marvel at the crystal clear water full of eels and trout, flowing directly from the earth at the sacred Fairy Spring.
 See your traditionally cooked hangi meal being lifted from the ground.
 During our cultural performance, you’ll learn about our past, carvings and ta moko (tattoo art).
 Be captivated by the displays of weaponry and combat, coupled with the grace and beauty of the poi dance.
 You’ll be amazed by the spine tingling haka finale.
 The Mitai family is proud to have created a sacred and spiritual place that offers you an indigenous cultural experience like no other.
 Accommodation: Rotorua